mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 During my daily work at Datadog, I had the chance to use the GitLab Go API client ([xanzy/go-gitlab](https://github.com/xanzy/go-gitlab)) to interact with our GitLab server.
-I feel like that the library is well written and I want to learn how to write a library in the same way.
-That's why I spent some time to study its source code and I would like to share with you today.
+I feel that the library is well written and I want to learn how to write a library in the same way.
+That's why I spent some time studying its source code and I would like to share it with you today.
 After reading this article, you will understand:

 - How to use this package